 Besides floating lanterns, another uniquely Hoi An item are their traditional paper lanterns.
 These mini works of art are all hand-crafted out of bamboo and wood strips, covered by nicely printed rice paper with a pattern of your choosing.

-You purchase the lanterns in two parts, first the coloured exterior bundled-up into folded cylinders which can easily fit into your luggage bag if you choose to bring one home.
-And second, the lantern wooden skeleton itself.
+You purchase the lanterns in two parts.
+First, the coloured exterior bundled-up into folded cylinders which can easily fit into your luggage bag if you choose to bring one home.
+Secondly, the lantern wooden skeleton itself.
 They can be unwrapped up to their original size when removed from their packaging.

-There are several stalls along the main street by the river selling them.
-These lanterns line the streets overhead at night, providing for a very Asian village ambience during nightfall.
+Several stalls line along the main street by the river selling these lanterns.
+These same lanterns line the streets overhead at night, providing for a very Asian village ambience during nightfall.

-Besides The ancient town of Hội An is much more beguiling place to spend a few days pampered by hospitality.
+In addition, the ancient town of Hội An is much more a beguiling place to spend a few days pampered by indulgence and hospitality.
 The number of hotels lined along the outskirts of the city market area offers a combination of tranquility and relaxation such as spas, massages, aroma trophies as well as swimming pools to soak up after a long hot day in the Vietnamese hot tropical weather.

 Shopping in Hoi An

-There are plenty of shopping chances in Hoi An city.
-The stalls lining the main river and bridge are mostly lined with cafes and pubs which are largely operational only in the night till late.
+Furthermore, there are plenty of shopping chances in Hoi An city.
+Lining the main river and bridge are mostly stores, cafes and pubs, which are largely operational only in the night till late.
 The stores in the alley ways are home to shops hawking wares of the trade.
 Such as the famous Hon An lanterns, handicrafts, clothing (including cheap imitation ones) as well, as your usual fair of touristy Vietnamese goods.

-Despite Hoi An always being touristy and crowded, even today, no doubt about it, but the old town is surprisingly extensive with many lines of walking streets one after another, where it can really take on large crowds and absorb many busloads of visiting tourists without losing its dreamy atmosphere.
+No doubt, despite that Hoi An is always being touristy and crowded, even today, it never loses the rustic feel.
+The old town is surprisingly extensive with many lines of walking streets one after another.
+These streets can really take on large crowds and absorb many busloads of visiting tourists without losing its dreamy street atmosphere.

 Most of the shops sell your usual fanfare of Vietnamese goods, such a bamboo wares, cheap sportswear (brands such as north face and under armour) every can be found store after store, it will be wise to bargain down to at least 30% the initial offering price.
 It is not uncommon to bargain a shirt from 450,000 dong down to 100,000 dong.